Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Written and Edited By

-That’s why we’ve done the heavy lifting for you and created this guide to the best travel package sites.
+This guide to the best travel package sites can help you get started.
 We studied 14 different sites and compared their prices, services, and features so that you can find the best flight and hotel packages that work for you and your family.

 A comparison of the 14 best travel sites in Canada